Law Of Attraction Success Story: My Story… By Pauline Giles

 As I text my friends: HIGH AS A KITE ON MORPHINE.

-A text would came back: LET ME HAVE SOME!
+A text would come back: LET ME HAVE SOME!

 NO BUGGER OFF GET YOUR OWN was my reply.